Marcosgt1111/Marcosgt1111/README.md

 - 🖥 I'm a fullstack developer
 - 🔭 applying new ideas and testing new technologies
-- 👨‍🎓 I have a degree in systems analysis and development at etep university center
 - 📚 I continue to improve in what motivates me to move forward

 <div align="center">